alexandrainst/node-red-contrib-ui-upload/README.md

 it can wait for a *tick* before uploading the next chunk of data, to make sure the rest of your Node-RED flow is ready to process more data, instead of risking an out-of-memory condition.

+To make this behaviour potentially automatic (avoiding manual wires), this node declares its ability by exposing a truthy `node.tickConsumer` for downstream nodes to detect this feature.
+Using this approach, the backpressure is done automatically when using the [node-red-contrib-chunks-to-lines](https://github.com/alexandrainst/node-red-contrib-chunks-to-lines) node.

-For that, just send `{ tick: true }` to the node for triggering the upload of the next chunk of data.
+For a manual approach, just send `{ tick: true }` to the node for triggering the upload of the next chunk of data.

 By default, in absence of wired input on this node, a tick will be automatically generated upon full reception of a chunk of data to trigger the upload of the next one.